flutter/cocoon/CI_YAML.md

 #                   This overrides the global enabled_branches.
 # properties: A map of string, string.
 Values are parsed to their closest data model.
 # postsubmit_properties: Properties that are only run on postsubmit.
-# timeout: Integer defining whole build execution time limit for all steps.
+# timeout: Integer defining whole build execution time limit for all steps in minutes.
 #
 # Minimal example:
 # Linux analyze will run on all presubmit and in postsubmit.